How can I create CloudWatch alarms to monitor the Amazon RDS free storage space and prevent storage full issues?

 - Choose Next.

-- Enter a name and description for your alarm, and choose Next.
+- Enter a name and description for your alarm, and then choose Next.

-- Review the preview of your metric, and choose Create alarm.
+- Review the preview of your metric, and then choose Create alarm.

 After you create the alarm, open the Amazon RDS console, and then choose Databases from the navigation pane.
 Choose the name of your database, and then choose the Monitoring tab to view the metrics for FreeStorageSpace.

 It's also a best practice to create a second, critical alarm for a lower threshold.
 For example, you might set your first alarm for 25 GB, and the second critical alarm to 10 GB.

 You can also prevent storage full issues by using the following methods:

 - Subscribe to an Amazon RDS event notification for RDS-EVENT-0089 and RDS-EVENT-0007 to receive notifications when storage is low.

 - Use Amazon RDS storage autoscaling to manage your capacity.

 For more methods for avoiding storage full issues, see Monitoring Amazon RDS.
 If your RDS DB instance storage is already full, see How do I resolve problems that occur when Amazon RDS DB instances run out of storage?